Anishshetty124/skill-swap/Readme.md

       * In the `/server` terminal: `npm run dev` (This will start the backend, typically on `http://localhost:8000`)
       * In the `/client` terminal: `npm run dev` (This will start the React Vite server, typically on `http://localhost:5173`)

-You should now be able to access the SkillSwap application in your browser at `http://localhost:5173`.
+You should now be able to access the skill4skill application in your browser at `http://localhost:5173`.

 #### 🔑 Environment Variables